 “It didn’t take me very long to figure out I liked him a lot more than just as a best friend.
 Turns out he felt the same way about me.
 We discovered we were on the same page one day in my backyard playing two-man tackle football.”

 “Two-man what?”
 Ron asked.

 Kevin grinned.
 “Two-man tackle football.
 I probably invented that kind of football.
-It means the one on defense would try to grab and hold onto the other on every play.
-So, on about the third play Jeffry tackled me and grabbed my crotch.
+It means the one on defense tries to grab and hold onto the one on offense every play.
+So, on about the third play Jeffery tackled me and grabbed my crotch.
 So I grabbed his crotch.
 We laid there hanging on to each other’s crotch grinning like idiots.
 It was fantastic.
 We’re still best friends and still grab each other’s crotch but without having to play two-man tackle football.
 How about you two guys?”

 Jason and Ron looked at each other.
 Ron grinned and pointed his finger at Jason, so Jason shrugged his shoulders and answered Kevin.